Pulau Kapas, Malaysia

 Continuing on North, past the headland at Captain Longhouse resort, the jellyfish disperse a bit and the bottom becomes flat sand.
 There’s not too much to see here, but there are a few flat anemones at about 4 metres deep (point H) where you might find these funky little Anemone Shrimps:

-I also saw an Eagle Ray cruising around here one day.
+I also saw an Eagle Ray cruising around past here one day.
 If you squint hard you might just be able to make him out:

 There are some patches of ordinary lump coral closer into shore (about 20m off the beach) outside Ko Ko restaurant (Area J. Tezza calls this “Pier Beach South”).
 I did spot these juvenile Batfish and some Stingrays there, but generally there’s not much exciting in this area.

 Continuing North, the next highlight is the turtles that live on the grassy patch about 100m off the beach near the dive shop (Aquasport Divers).
 This is a fairly big area (I), perhaps 300m from North to South and 150m from East to West.
 It goes from about 3 metres deep to over 7m (when you lose visibility).
 The visibility here is worse than elsewhere because of the sandy/muddy nature of the bottom.

 I saw turtles here every day (August).
 There were three of them – two were pretty nervous and always took-off as soon as I came into visible range, but the other one was pretty chilled-out and, after an initial assessment, was happy to hang-out and pose for pictures.